payal-t/mlops-credit-default/README.md

     ```

 **Note**: For GitHub Actions (in `cd.yml`), the token must also be added as a GitHub Secret in your repository settings.

-Now you can follow the code along the [Medium](https://medium.com/@benitomartin/8cd9a85cc3c0) publication or use it as supporting material if you enroll in the [course](https://maven.com/marvelousmlops/mlops-with-databricks).
-The blog does not contain an explanation of all files.
-Just the main ones used for the final deployment, but you can test out other files as well 🙂.